 Picturing Freedom: Harriet Tubman and the Combahee River Raid

-This exhibit, at the Gibbes Museum in Charleston, tells that story with multi-media installations and art inspired by Tubman and the raid.
+This exhibit, now at the Hampton University Museum in Hampton, Virginia, and at The Einstein Forum in Potsdam Germany, tells that story with multi-media installations and art inspired by Tubman and the raid.

 There are two sides to every story.